foukette/Portfolio/content/english/blog/simple-blog-post-1.md

 description : "Logic Regression Tennis Prediction"
 ---

-Passionate about sports and having played tennis for 7 years, what could be more interesting than to start studying Big Data with a project around this theme.
+Passionate about sports and having played tennis, what could be more interesting than studying Big Data this theme.
 We tried to answer : Can tennis outcomes be predicted thanks to data available on the internet ?

 I did this project in the third year, as part of my studies, with a long-time friend : [Thomas CARIN](https://github.com/Thrynk), we had 3 weeks to do the analysis and create a dashboard on a website to see latest tweets regarding tennis, see different results of tennis matches and link our predictions to it.